JHU-PL-Lab/www-pl/ocaml/lecture.md

     match p with (x,y) -> x+y;;
 ```

-Here is an equivalent OCaml syntax which looks like a standard C function
+Here is an equivalent OCaml syntax which looks more like a standard C function
   - This is *still* a one-argument function, but you can pattern match in a function parameter
 ```ocaml
 let add_nc (x, y) = x + y;;